opensearch-project/dashboards-anywhere/src/playground/sample_data_tooling/sample_data_generator/README.md

             ~~~
             Where `*args` is the same `args` argument as `choose_field()`. `*args` can be left blank.
     - **Returns:**
         - A JSON string representing the document just created.
-If the `input` argument was a NDJSON or CSV file, a list of JSON string(s) would be returned.
+If the `data_template` argument was a NDJSON or CSV file, a list of JSON string(s) would be returned.